Trail Blazers vs. Spurs Player Props Betting Odds

 |3PM

-- The 21.5-point total set for Grant on Thursday is 0.5 fewer points than his season scoring average.
+- The 26.5 points prop bet over/under set for Grant on Friday is 4.3 more than his scoring average on the season (22.2).

 Get Grant gear at Fanatics!